Two Professors Receive Oxford Fellowship

 Dr. Evangeline Cornwell (biology) and Dr. Andrew Logemann (English language and literature) have been awarded two-year fellowships at Oxford for a conference around the topic of biotechnology and faith: the Oxford Interdisciplinary Seminars in Science and Religion: Bridging the Two Cultures of Science and the Humanities II, 2017–19.

-Twenty-five scholars of various disciplines from the Christian College Consortium will come together over two summers to discuss ethics in biotechnology, and then foster conversations on their respective college campuses.
+Twenty-five scholars of various disciplines from the Council for Christian Colleges & Universities will come together over two summers to discuss ethics in biotechnology, and then foster conversations on their respective college campuses.
 Because technology is advancing so quickly, Dr. Cornwell says, the question of ethics in biotechnology is “uncharted territory.”

 “If we can start manipulating the human genome and changing fundamental things about humans,” she says, “then what does it mean to be created in the image of God?”
 Her project will examine texts about being created in the image of God, what science enables and whether or not those things should take place.